EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 About

-This project will resurface the asphalt roadway of US 98 / SR 50 from south of Jasmine Drive to Mondon Hill Road in Hernando County.
-Highway signing and pavement markings are also included in the project plans.
+This project resurfaced the asphalt roadway of US 98 / SR 50 from south of Jasmine Drive to Mondon Hill Road in Hernando County.
+Highway signing and pavement markings were also part of the project improvements.

 View Factsheet